ahron-chet/DarkScryC2/README.md

 ## Environment configuration

-The `.env.example` file documents all required environment variables including Redis connection, server component host/port and Django database settings.
+The `.env.example` file documents all required environment variables including Redis connection, server and management settings.
 Copy it to `.env` and adjust the values for your environment.

 ## Testing